Video with transparency in Chrome, Edge, Firefox, Safari, iOS and Android, circa 2022

 video.

-Creating an H.265 version of the video, and not an H.264 video
+Creating an H.265 version of the video, i.e., not an H.264 video

 Now that Safari added support for .webm

-video doesn’t include support for the alpha channel.
-A black background is shown where you’d expect the transparency to be used.
+video support doesn't include support for the alpha channel.
+A black background is shown where you'd expect the transparency to be used.

 Why not use an .mp4

 video file does not support an alpha channel.
 This was my assumption, too, but I was conflating an mp4 file and an H.264 video file as the same thing.
-There is a difference though.
-H.264 is the codec, the piece of software, that converts the uncompressed video into a stream of compressed bits.
-The filetype, .mp4
+There is a difference, though.
+H.264 is the codec, the piece of software that converts the uncompressed video into a stream of compressed bits.
+The file type .mp4

 (or .webm